 ➡️YO!
 Sushi - Kids under 10 eat for free between the 13th - 24th Feb when an adult spends £10 or more.

 Remember keeping your kids entertained doesn’t have to cost the earth they can be free or budget friendly.
 It’s about keeping your sanity and when the tantrums start, or the fights break out (which will inevitably happen) get the kids settled into an activity and you can take a rest, tidy up or grab a (insert beverage of choice here) coffee/beer/wine!

-Summer is all about having freedom to play.
-Children are free from school, free from schedules, and free from routine.
+Time off school is all about having freedom to play.
+Children are free from schedules, and free from routine.
 It’s an incredible time for kids and whatever activities you do with your children you are making memories and that is something they will always remember!